Our Climate Commitment

 From electric Bus Rapid Transit to bike paths and expanded EV charging, Madison is working hard to decarbonize our transportation system and make it easy for everyone to get around town without a car.

-Building Our Climate Resilience
+Building Our Resilience

 We are collaborating with researchers at the University of Wisconsin–Madison to map extreme heat and urban heat islands in the city and develop strategies to cool the city and keep residents safe during extreme heat.